 On this Black Friday, as the weighted blanket is a little pricey, you may consider checking out the Black Friday Weighted Blanket Deals, so, you could get the best price ever.

 YnM claims their inner blankets are machine washable but recommends covering them with a duvet and machine washing the duvet instead of the inner blanket.

 If you do wish to wash the inner blanket, you can spot clean it or machine wash it in cool to lukewarm water with a mild detergent.
 If you opt to use a washing machine, run a separate load just for your blanket to reduce the risk of damage from other items.

-Before washing, we strongly suggest you check your washing machine manual to determine what the weight limitation is for your specific machine.
-Blankets that weight more than 12 to 15 pounds could damage your machine, so consider taking your heavier weighted blanket to a commercial laundromat.
+Before washing, we strongly suggest you check your washing machine manual to determine what the weight limit is for your specific machine.
+Blankets that weigh more than 12 to 15 pounds could damage your machine, so consider taking your heavier weighted blanket to a commercial laundromat.

 If you use a front-loader, the weight maximum might be even less than 12 pounds.

 The company recommends air drying your blanket by hanging it outside or draping it over a drying rack.
 Lighter-weight blankets (i.e. those under 12 to 15 pounds) can be placed in a tumble dryer and dried on a low-to-medium setting.